crcn/tandem-old/packages/front-end/README.md

 - select newly inserted elements
 - When inserting new elements, only highlight slots when mouse is over component instance

+CLEAN UP:

+- auto generate tree node IDs
+- do not use `undefined` for default namespace
+- better typing for DSL
+- eliminiate getAttribute usage
+- evaluate whether to actually use `attributes` or `props`
+- eliminiate `ref` attribute.
+Use `id` instead.

 HIGH PRIO:

 - **move back to style sheets** - functionality is already built-in for overriding styles.
 Will be a cleaner compile.
 Works better for future